brettski74/Milton/resources/HotplateSetup.md

 you use.
 Ideally you should use 0.8mm flux-core wire.
 Avoid solder paste.
 It's not suitable for the large chunky joints we need here, will produce terrible results and may even damage your PCB.

+Another potential alloy is 95/5 tin-antimony (SnSb) solder.
+It has a melting range between 232°C and 240°C.
+This is a more desirable melting point and I have used this alloy extensively for years, however, two main drawbacks which make this alloy more difficult to use.
+Firstly, it has poorer wetting and flow characteristics which make getting good solder joints more challenging.
+You need to have plenty of heat and a good amount of flux in place.
+Secondly, it's very difficult to find in sizes less than 1/8" (3.2mm), so pre-forming it around your wires is out of the question and while solder cookies are a possibility, they simply don't reflow as well and are much more difficult to get the volume right.

 ### Flux

 I used to think there was no such thing as too much flux or a too aggressive flux.
 I was wrong.
 I've tried a few different fluxes for setting up hotplate PCBs.
 NC191 from ChipQuik so far seems to have worked the best.
 I've also tried SMD291 from ChipQuick and that was terrible.
-It is excellent at clearing away oxides and other junk that prevents wetting and impedes flow, but for this purpose, it also caused damage to the solder mask almost everywhere it flowed onto the board.
+It is a more aggressive flux and is excellent at clearing away oxides and other junk that prevents wetting and impedes flow, but for this purpose, it also caused damage to the solder mask almost everywhere it flowed onto the board.
 These were JLCPCB boards.
 Maybe other manufacturers use different solder mask that would be more resistant to this damage, so your mileage may vary.
 There's nothing particularly special about NC191.
 I know it works, but I suspect that many mid-range, no-clean tacky fluxes from a variety of manufacturers may work well.

-Note that the PCB currently shown in the photos is one of these flux-damaged boards, but I don't have any other bare boards to use for the photos at this point.
+Note that the PCB currently shown in the photos is one of these flux-damaged boards.
+I don't have any other bare boards to use for the photos at this point.
 I'll re-shoot the images when I have new boards to set up.
 It may be difficult to see since the images are all video frame-grabs, but if you do notice cracks or crazing in the solder mask or exposed copper traces, this is why.

 ### Step 1.
 Cut the thermal fuse link